uploadcare/uploadcare-rails/MIGRATING_V5.md

-# Migrating to the uploadcare-rails rewrite
+# Migrating to uploadcare-rails 5.0

-This guide covers migration from the older `uploadcare-rails` surface to the rewritten, client-first API now used by this branch.
+This guide covers migration from the older `uploadcare-rails` surface to the rewritten, client-first API released in `5.0.0.rc1`.

 The short version: